What is Azure Pipelines?

 What do I need to use Azure Pipelines?

-To use Azure Pipelines, you need:
+To use Azure Pipelines, complete the following tasks:

-- An organization in Azure DevOps.
+- Create or already have an organization in Azure DevOps.

 Why should I use Azure Pipelines?